 The Public-Private Partnership Law Review: Portugal

-At the beginning of 2014, the Portuguese government approved the Strategic Plan for Transport and Infrastructure, which selects some infrastructure projects that may bring positive economic effects to Portugal between 2014 and 2020.
-The modernisation of the Portuguese rail freight sector, the development and increase in capacity of major Portuguese ports, a few projects in the road sector deemed essential to complete the road network, as well as the increase of cargo capacity at Lisbon Airport, are some of the priority projects.
+At the beginning of 2014, the government approved the Strategic Plan for Transport and Infrastructure, which selected some infrastructure projects that could bring positive economic effects to Portugal between 2014 and 2020.
+The modernisation of the Portuguese rail freight sector, the development and increase in the capacity of the major Portuguese ports, a few projects in the road sector deemed essential to complete the road network, as well as an increase in cargo capacity at Lisbon Airport, are some priority projects.
 Owing to diverse aspects, such as the limitations of the new European funds framework, some of these future infrastructure projects may be launched and executed under a PPP model.

-The existing PPPs have been subject to public disapproval, given the heavy burden that payments by the Portuguese state under those projects imposed on the national budget.
-However, the PPP model has not been completely abandoned and recently the Portuguese government launched the project of the Hospital Lisboa-Oriental Complex, probably the most important project launched under a PPP model in recent years.
-Moreover, the recent changes to the legal framework of PPP is a strong indicator of the Portuguese government's willingness to enhance the adoption of the PPP model.
+Existing PPPs were the subject of public disapproval, given the heavy burden that payments by the state under most of those projects – particularly in the road sector – has imposed on the national budget.
+However, the PPP model has not been completely abandoned, and recently the government launched the Hospital Lisboa-Oriental Complex project, probably the most important project launched under a PPP model in recent years.
+Moreover, recent changes to the PPP legal framework, carried out in 2019, are a strong indicator of the government's willingness to enhance the adoption of the PPP model.

 The year in review

-Over the past few years the growth of the PPP business in Portugal has been slow, with few greenfield projects coming to the market.
+Over the past few years, the growth of PPP businesses in Portugal has been slow, with few greenfield projects coming to the market.

-Nonetheless the award of these new PPP contracts, the renegotiation and restoring of the financial balance of the existing road PPP contracts (that covered the reduction of service requirements and availability payments and, in some road PPP contracts, the possible extension of the maximum duration of the concession contracts) is still the main subject matter and they still substantially contribute to the public expenditure.
-In this context, the costs arising from requests for the restoration of the financial balance of PPP contracts in the road sector have been particularly high in 2019.
+In addition to recurring renegotiations within existing road PPP contracts, the renegotiation and restoring of the financial balance of existing road PPP contracts (which covered the reduction of service requirements and availability payments and, in some road PPP contracts, the possible extension of the maximum duration of the concession contracts), are still the main subject matter, and they still substantially contribute to the public expenditure.

 Portugal is still one of the European countries with the highest costs assigned to PPP projects (mainly in the road sector), notwithstanding the slowdown in relation to new PPP-based projects over the past few years.
 In fact, according to the statistical information provided by the European Commission, Portugal recorded the highest ratio of PPP over total gross fixed capital formation between 2000 and 2014, which demonstrates the relative weight of PPP projects within the Portuguese economy.

-Evidence of this is the choice of Portugal as the host country for the International Centre of Excellence on PPPs in water and sanitation, on May 2017, with the signing of a memorandum of understanding between the UNECE Executive Secretary and the Secretary of State for the Environment in Portugal.
-The Centre, affiliated to the UNECE International PPP Centre of Excellence in Geneva, will be hosted by the National Laboratory of Civil Engineering (LNEC) in Lisbon and was created with the aim of assisting low- and middle-income countries to utilise PPP-based projects for water supply and sanitation services.
+Evidence of this is seen in the choice of Portugal as the host country for the International Centre of Excellence on PPPs in water and sanitation, in May 2017, with the signing of a memorandum of understanding between the United Nations Economic Commission for Europe (UNECE) Executive Secretary and the Secretary of State for the Environment in Portugal.
+The Centre, affiliated to the UNECE International PPP Centre of Excellence in Geneva, will be hosted by the National Laboratory of Civil Engineering in Lisbon, and was created with the aim of assisting low and middle-income countries to utilise PPP-based projects for water supply and sanitation services.

 i Types of public–private partnership